-For decades, Americans have been warned of the risk of skin cancer from exposure to the sun's UV rays and encouraged to make sunscreen use a daily habit.
+For decades, Americans have been warned of the risk of skin cancer caused by exposure to the sun's UV rays and simultaneously encouraged to make sunscreen use a daily habit.
 Despite advisories from physicians, however, most Americans do not regularly use sunscreen.
-In fact, a survey published by the Centers for Disease Control (CDC) demonstrates that only 14.3% of men and 29.9% of women report regular use of sunscreen on their face and other exposed areas of skin.
+In fact, a 2020 survey published by the Centers for Disease Control (CDC) reports that only 12.3% of men and 29% of women always apply sunscreen when outside on a sunny day for more than an hour.

 Among those consumers who are habitual sunscreen users, there seems to be confusion about how to select a sunscreen product.
-According to a 2015 study, most individuals select sunscreens based on the SPF (sun protection factor) number alone, with preference given to higher spf numbers.
-Other important factors, like whether or not the product offers broad-spectrum protection or its ability to protect against skin damage (photoaging) are factors that rarely come into play in the buying decision.
+According to a 2015 study, most individuals choose products based on the SPF (sun protection factor) number alone, with preference given to higher spf numbers.
+Other important factors, like whether or not the product offers broad-spectrum protection or its ability to protect against skin damage (photoaging) are not as heavily considered.

-Here at Lexli we can attest to how important that SPF protection number is to customers.
-Because our products typically incorporate SPF 15 (with the exception of Day Moisturizer with AloeGlyC® Complex, which uses SPF 30), we are often asked, "Is SPF 15 enough?" or "Does SPF 15 do anything?"
-Before answering these questions, let's first walk through an overview of SPF.
+Here at Lexli, we can attest to how important that SPF protection number is to customers.
+Because our products typically offer SPF 15 (with the exception of Day Moisturizer with AloeGlyC® Complex, which offers SPF 30), we are often asked, "Is SPF 15 enough?" or "Does SPF 15 do anything?"
+The answer to those questions starts with first understanding what SPF means.

 SPF - What Does It Mean?